-The race was dryer and shorter than it was for the regional race two weeks ago...it was about 65-70 degrees…the terrain was typical mount snow… steep climbs and steep descents… this year entire thing was rideable as compared with some previous years when it wasn't.
+The race was dryer and shorter than it was for the regional race two weeks ago.
+It was about 65-70 degrees.
+The terrain was typical ski resort type of course; steep climbs and steep descents.
+This year entire thing was rideable as compared with some previous years when it wasn't.

-I finished 34th out of 71 starters… that’s top 50%... way better than my normal bottom 25% I do at these national races....i think the biggest contributor to my better finish this year is the fact that the pro and semi-pro categories were combined… a lot of gentlemen who were slower than me moved into my category….
-So now I seem faster than i am at their expense.
+I finished 34th out of 71 starters; that’s top 50%.
+That is Way better than my normal bottom 25% I do at these national level races.
+I think the biggest contributor to my better finish this year is the fact that the pro and semi-pro categories were combined.
+A lot of gentlemen who were slower than me moved into my category.

 aqua-car i saw at the gas station on my way up to the race